 Teach people to hula—have grass skirts available to make it authentic and really have fun with it.

-Go Coconut Bowling.
+Go, Coconut Bowling.
 Use a coconut as a bowling ball to knock over the pins.
-You can make the bowling pins from empty soda bottles painted in colourful patterns.
+You can make the bowling pins from empty soda bottles painted in colorful patterns.
 Putting a little water or sand in them will make the game more fun.

 Play – Pin the tail on the Monkey or Pin the Banana on the Palm Tree or some other tropical variation.